August 12, 2016

 Once the house is lifted to the pre-determined amount, the contractor can immediately get to work.
 In the case of our Ballard lift, as soon as the lift wrapped up we were under the home installing temporary walls.
 Later in the week we worked on framing the new basement walls and laying foundation where necessary.
 When we’ve finished this step of the remodel, D.B.
 Davis will come back out to lower the home into place (it’s about a foot higher than its final height at the moment) and remove the cribbing.
 Then our crew will begin working on interior building, plumbing, panting, fixtures and everything in between.

 As housing prices continue to rise in the Seattle metro area, more homeowners are choosing to renovate instead of move.
+The cost to finish a basement is often thought of as a good investment for someone looking to live in the home long-term.
 Since functional basements weren’t common decades ago, most mid-20th century basements, especially in the Pacific Northwest, were built as storage space for coal and furnaces or simply weren’t build out at all.
-We are consistently getting inquiries from people who want to transform their basement space into a second living room or suite.
-Many people even choose to build additional kitchens and bathrooms—giving homeowners the option of renting out the space.
+We consistently receive inquiries from people who want to transform their basement space into a second living room or suite.
+Many people even choose to build additional kitchens and bathrooms—giving homeowners the option of rentable space below their own.
 Our Ballard clients were looking to create a livable space for their personal enjoyment, and the lift and basement remodel truly transformed the home.

 Many thanks to D.B.
 Davis for their professionalism and willingness to help us write this post!